 After cutting it's VERY EASY to get them mixed up.
-They look different here, but at the machine, I had to re-measure to make sure I was stitching the correct sides together.
+They look different here, but at the machine I had to re-measure to make sure I was stitching the correct patches and sides together.

-With the background fabric on top and the flat edge feeding into your sewing machine first, stitch along the short side with a 1/4" seam as shown in the photo below.
+With the background #6 on top and the flat edge feeding into your sewing machine first, stitch along the short side as shown in the photo below.

 Press each unit flat to set the seam...

-After stitching, press each flat to set the seam and then open with the seam allowance towards the larger triangle.
+After stitching, press each 3-patch QST flat to set the seam and then open with the SA towards the larger triangle.

-After trimming the units look like this:
+After trimming they look like this:

-Press the units flat to set the seam and then open with the seam allowances toward the #1 or #3 fabric.
+Press the units flat and then open with the SAs toward the #8B or #9C fabric.

 With RST, sew these two units together.
 The seams nest to help you match them.